dariopellegrini/kdone-website/routes_actions.md

 }
 ```

-For `userModule` 2 more actions are available, in order to support login and logout
+For `userModule` 2 more actions are available, to support login and logout
 ```kotlin
 userModule<User> {